Rajasthan crisis: Gajendra Singh Shekhawat served notice, directed to record statement

 Shekhawat, the Union water minister, has denied the charge and sought a probe against, asserting that it was not his voice on the tapes.

-Meanwhile, the Bharatiya Janata Party demanded to know f the phones of state leaders in Rajasthan are being tapped.
+Meanwhile, the Bharatiya Janata Party demanded to know the phones of state leaders in Rajasthan are being tapped.

 The Gehlot government has plunged into a political turmoil following a revolt by Sachin Pilot, who has since been sacked from the dual posts of deputy chief minister, Rajasthan, and state Congress president.